Satoshi-Finance/satofi.github.io/docs/Efficient Redemption.md

 For example, if the current redemption fee is 1% and the collateral price is $50000, then you redeem 1000 btUSD, you would get 0.0198 collateral (0.02 minus a redemption fee of 0.0002).

 All active Troves in the system will take a "socialized" share when redemption happens.
-This means each Trove would expect a decrease in both collateral and debt but with a higher(healthier) ICR after redemption.
+This means each Trove would expect a decrease in **BOTH** collateral and debt but with a higher(healthier) ICR after redemption.

+This mechanism of redemption would bring less gas cost and encourage trove usage for better capital efficiency.

 Note if the system TCR is lower than MCR, then redemption is not allowed until TCR return to a higher level.